KiandaBPM/docs/content/docs/platform/pages/chartv2.md

 1. Once you are in the **chart wizard**, first you need to choose a type of chart you want to create.
 There are six option:

    - **Pie chart** - A pie chart is a circular statistical graphic, which is divided into slices to illustrate numerical proportion.
 In a pie chart, the arc length of each slice is proportional to the quantity it represents.
+Visit [How to create a Pie Chart](How to create a Pie Chart) to learn how to create a pie chart.
    - **Bar chart** - A bar chart or bar graph is a chart or graph that presents categorical data with rectangular bars with heights or lengths proportional to the values that they represent.
 The bars can be plotted vertically or horizontally.
 A vertical bar chart is sometimes called a column chart.
    - **Line chart** - A line chart or line graph or curve chart is a type of chart which displays information as a series of data points called 'markers' connected by straight line segments.
 It is a basic type of chart common in many fields.
    - **Radar chart** - Radar Charts are used to compare two or more items or groups on various features or characteristics.
 Example: Compare two anti-depressant drugs on features such as: efficacy for severe depression, prevalence of specific side effects, interaction with alcohol, continuation of relief over time, cost to the consumer etc.